mindkin/hourfleet/docs/carkit-training.md

  - Blue Flashing
  - Tap Tap on the windscreen
  - Green Pulsing.
 The unit is ready to have a unlock/lock QR key presented
+ - You present the QR key
  - Green Flashing.
 The unlock/lock QR key has been actioned.

 ## Troubleshooting

+Here are a few tips to help you get going if you're having difficulty.

 Symptom | Meaning | Things to check
 --- | --- | ---
 No LED showing  | Either the Tap Tap Go unit is not powered, or the car has moved, even slightly, in the last 5 seconds | Check the main car kit is connected to the OBD port.
 Wait 5 seconds with the car idle and not being bumped or moved.
 Green plusing LED is unchanged when a valid QR key is presented | The camera is unable to 'see' the QR code on your phone screen | Esnure your phone screen is clear of rain, snow and dirt.
 Ensure the Tap Tap Go camera is free from rain, snow and dirt.
 Ensure the phone and screen have portrait orientation.
 Ensure the QR key is presented between 20 and 10 centimeters from the camera
+Presentation of a QR key results in a flashing red LED | The Tap Tap Go device has scanned and read the QR key you have presented, but it isn't valid. | Check you're access the correct car.
+All QR keys are unique. if you have already presented the QR code, you will need to refresh on the app to get a new one generated.